CJFariss/World-Politics/README.md

 ## Primary Textbook

-Jeffry A. Frieden, David A. Lake, Kenneth A. Schultz, Susan D. Hyde, Stephanie J. Rickard. *World Politics: Interests, Interactions, Institutions.* 6th Edition.
+- Jeffry A. Frieden, David A. Lake, Kenneth A. Schultz, Susan D. Hyde, Stephanie J. Rickard. *World Politics: Interests, Interactions, Institutions.* 6th Edition.
 Please note that FLSHR is the acronym that I will use to refer to this textbook.

 ## Additional Course Materials

+- Our World In Data. https://ourworldindata.org/.
+(Selected articles).

-William Spaniel.
+- William Spaniel.
 "Lines on Maps." https://www.youtube.com/@Gametheory101.
 (Selected videos).

-Our World In Data. https://ourworldindata.org/.
-(Selected articles).

 ## Course Outline